Last modified: 2006-12-02 by

 The government shall enforce the Laws.

-Within the Federal state, the Chamber and the Senate have
+Within the Federal state, the Chamber and the Senate have different functions.

 The Chamber has an exclusive competence in the control of the Federal Government, the vote of the budget, and the so-called "constructive detrust motion" (censure motion).
 In the past, every censure motion voted by the Parliament against the Government forced it to resign.
 Nowadays, the Chamber should propose an alternative majority to force the Government to resign.